Impermanence and the awakened heart

 Which brings me to this second thing: the awakened heart a.k.a bodhicitta.

 The aspiration to act from love for the world

 As a catch up: the bodhicitta motivation is that everything that you do is for the benefit of the world.
 As Reggie says, a Buddha is someone who is in love with whole world.
 No exceptions.
 And while it’s evident that we all fail to live up to this standard (except perhaps a very exulted few) the aspiration to act from love for the world is the hallmark of the awakened heart.

 The safest, soundest meditation teachers are drenched in bodhicitta.
 To teach from that space – where the self is so very secondary to the reality of others – is some security that the teaching doesn’t stick to the sides of the ego.

 Buddhism speaks of ‘two-fold egolessness, empty of self and empty of other.’
 In essence, this means that our hallucinatory, superstitious ideas about ourselves and others float off and we experience the situation just as it is, empty of preconceptions.
 And this is automatically a field of bodhicitta.

 When the teaching space is like this then magic happens.

 No one’s really in control

-When there is no teacher, no student, just humans experiencing then it’s magical and some thing new occurs.
-As I said today in the Edinburgh, people practicing together in a room become like a host of fruitful flower-stamens, with the air all about filled with enlightenment pollen, dusty with brightness.
+When there is no teacher, no student, just humans experiencing then it’s magical and something new occurs.
+As I said today in Edinburgh, people practising together in a room become like a host of fruitful flower-stamens, with the air all about filled with enlightenment pollen, dusty with brightness.
 No one’s really in control.
 The pollinations are haphazard and spontaneous.
 No one collision of pollen and fruit-bearer is the same.